 Here’s what I came up with….

-You can download it here, for free.
-Personal use only, please.
+You can download it for free!

 I knew I wanted it to be classic….red and white.